 Designed to work with any platform with a serial or USB port, including Arduino™, Raspberry PI™ and Intel Edison, as well as Windows, Mac and Linux computers, RockBLOCK is a simple and reliable way to integrate two-way communication into sensor and measurement based research projects.
 It can send messages of 340 bytes and receive messages of 270 bytes using Iridium Short Burst Data (SBD), which offers global, pole-to-pole coverage.

-“One of the most critical elements of this project has been driving down the cost of each buoy at every level,” adds Langis.
+“One of the most critical elements of this project has been driving down the cost of each buoy at every level,” adds LT Daniel Langis.
 “Low-cost pressure housings, sensors, electronics, and materials all needed to be integrated without sacrificing performance in order to make this a viable technology.
 RockBLOCK was a crucial piece of this puzzle, allowing us to not only reduce the size and cost of the electronics, but also to dramatically reduce product development time.”

 Ends